aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

                 --djc api_url api_key   Fetch licenses data from DejaCode License Library and create <license>.LICENSE to the
                                         OUTPUT location.
+                --scancode              Indicate the input JSON file is from scancode_toolkit.
                  --verbose              Show all the errors and warning.
                 -h, --help              Show this message and exit.